-It's not that you couldn't find frozen dumplings in New York, but we had a particular addiction the the ones sold in bags of 50 from Qingdao Garden up on Mass Ave between Cambridge and Arlington.
+It's not that you couldn't find frozen dumplings in New York, but we had a particular craving for the ones sold in bags of 50 from Qingdao Garden up on Mass Ave between Cambridge and Arlington.
 If we were lucky, each bag would last the two weeks between deliveries.
 My wife has a thing for dumplings and to this day we still keep a stock ready-to-go in the freezer at all times.

 Unlike many frozen foods, dumplings survive the trip from freezer to belly remarkably well—they are nearly indistinguishable from fresh-made so long as they're kept free of freezer burn.
-Whether you're stocking your freezer with homemade Chinese dumplings or Japanese dumplings, or using a store-bought brand, you have a hot, tasty snack only a few minutes away.
+Whether you're stocking your freezer with homemade Chinese dumplings or Japanese gyoza dumplings, or using a store-bought brand, you have a hot, tasty snack only a few minutes away.

 Here are my favorite ways to cook frozen dumplings.
 All of them start with dumplings straight from the freezer.

 First things first: you need frozen dumplings in order to cook them, right?
 And while you can buy them from a store (stay tuned for our taste test recommendations), you'll get much better results making them yourself or buying un-cooked fresh or frozen dumplings from a local restaurant (If you have a shop you particularly like, ask, they'll probably sell you uncooked dumplings!).